 Ben Anderson

-BEN ANDERSON, Documentary maker and Author Ben has been reporting from conflict zones around the world for over two decades, making groundbreaking films on the wars in Afghanistan, Yemen, Iraq, Syria and Congo, amongst others.
-Anderson began his career as an undercover reporter; producing exposés on topics as varied as funeral home abuses, the abuse of the mentally ill, and … Read More
+Ben Anderson has been reporting on war for over two decades, making groundbreaking films on the conflicts in Afghanistan, Yemen, Iraq, Syria and Congo, amongst many others.
+He began his career spending over four years as an undercover reporter; producing exposés on corruption in the funeral business, abuse of the mentally ill in care homes, the civil war in Burma … Read More

 Anne Enright